 This Kraken might be spiced rum, but it’s certainly more ferocious than that bottle of Malibu you “borrowed” from your parents at 19.
 If you want to try a delicious spiced rum, put down the Captain Morgan and Malibu and try this aged rum from The Kraken.
-After aging for a couple years, the liquor is blended with Kraken’s special mix of spices including clove, ginger and cinnamon.
+After aging for a couple of years, the liquor is blended with Kraken’s special mix of spices including clove, ginger and cinnamon.
 This turns up the flavor significantly and tastes like a premium drink.
 Enjoy the spiced specialty on the rocks for a nice happy hour or after-dinner drink.

 8. Privateer Navy Yard Barrel Proof Rum

 Think you’ve got what it takes to drink like a 19th-century sailor?
 Pick up a bottle of this Privateer Navy Yard rum.
 It’s 56.3% ABV, which packs a serious punch — even for seasoned drinkers.
 This makes it fun for sipping (slowly) when the nights get colder, but it’s also great for supercharging a rum-based cocktail with some extra bite.

 BEST FOR COCKTAILS

 If you’re just making cocktails with your rum, no need to mess around with the fancy stuff.
 Bacardi’s Superior white rum will get the job done in style, offering a light, fruity taste.
 Flavors such as citrus, coriander and ginger finish off the cocktail without overpowering the mint, lime or other ingredients.

 BEST FOR GIFTING